Mugendesu/DaySync/README.md

 # DaySync
-All-in-one web app with a to-do list, expense tracker, and diet planner to help you stay organized, healthy, and on track every day.
+DaySync is your all-in-one daily organizer.
+It brings together a to-do list to manage your tasks, an expense tracker to keep your finances in check, and a diet planning system to support your health goals.
+Built for simplicity and balance—everything you need, synced in one dashboard.